+Plaam's Catagory Continue ous Assessme Terminal Examination

-Bloom's Category Test 1 Test 2 Test 3/End- semester examination
+Bloom's Category 1 1 2 reminai Examination

-1 Remember 30 30 20
+Remember 20 10 0 0

-2 Understand 40 30 40
+Understand 40 30 40 40

-3 Apply 30 40 40
+Apply 40 60 60 60

-4 Analyze 0 0 0
+Analyse 0 0 0 0

-5 Evaluate 0 0 0
+Evaluate 0 0 0 0

-6 Create 0 0 0
+Create 0 0 0 0

-- 1. State the basic principle involved in RF measurement - 2.
-Name some of the standard connectors used in RF testing - 3.
-What are scattering parameters? - 4.
-List some of the power measurement technique. - 5.
-State the effects of environment on cellular phone? - 6.
-State the need for compatibility test?
+- 1 State the basic principle involved in RF measurement - 2 Name some of the standard connectors used in RF testing - 3 What are scattering parameters?

+- 4 List some of the power measurement technique. - 5 State the effects of environment on cellular phone? - 6 State the need for compatibility test?

 - 1. Obtain the S parameter of hybrid coupler. - 2.
-How do you measure Z_0 in a printed transmission line fabricated on an ideal dielectric? - 3.
-Compare network analyzer with spectrum analyzer. - 4.
-What are the mandatory requirements for measuring far field pattern of an antenna? - 5.
-What are the effects of electromagnetic interference? - 6.
-Explain the working principle of Spectrum analyzer.
+How do you measure $Z_0$ in a printed transmission line fabricated on an ideal dielectric? - 3.
+Compare network analyzer with spectrum analyzer.

+- 1. What are the mandatory requirements for measuring far field pattern of an antenna? - 2.
+What are the effects of electromagnetic interference? - 3.
+Explain the working principle of Spectrum analyze.

 - 1. A 50-V signal generator is attached to a signal measurer whose input impedance is 25V.
 The dial on the signal generator indicates that it is putting out a level of -20 dBm.
-Determine the voltage at the input to the signal measurer in dBmV. - Convert the following dimensions to those indicated: (i) 30 miles to km (ii) 1 ft to mils (iii) 100 yds to meters (iv) 1 mm to mils, (v) 235 dBm to V (vi) 200A to db - 3.
+Determine the voltage at the input to the signal measurer in dBmV. - 2.
+Convert the following dimensions to those indicated: (i) 30 miles to km (ii) 1 ft to mils (iii) 100 yds to meters (iv) 1 mm to mils, (v) 235 dBm to V (vi) 200A to db - 3.
 The gains of antennas (Tx and Rx) of a microwave link operating at 10GHz are 40db each.
 Calculate the path loss for a transmitted power of 10W and a path distance of 80Km. - 4.
 While measuring the gain of a horn antenna, the gain of the oscillator was set for 9GHz frequency and the attenuation inserted was found to be 9.8db.
 Determine the gain of the horn antenna provided the distance between the two horns was 35cm. - 5.
 A 50V receiver is attached to an antenna via 200 m of RG58U coaxial cable.
 The receiver indicates a level of -20 dBm at 200 MHz.
-Determine the voltage at the base of the antenna in dBmV and in V if the cable loss at 200 MHz is 8 dB/100 ft.
+Determine the voltage at the base of the antenna in dBmV and in V if the cable loss at 200 MHz is 8 dB/100 ft. - 6.
 Compute the reflection loss and absorption loss for a 20-mil steel (SAE 1045) barrier at 10 kHz, 100 kHz, and 1 MHz for a near-field electric source that is a distance of 5 cm from the shield

 Introduction: RF Systems and components - Need for Characterization, evaluation and Certification.
 RF measurement, Measurement Parameters- S parameters, power.
-RF equipment for Measurement: Spectrum Analyzer-Principle, Measurement procedure, Network Analyzer- Principle, Measurement procedure, Calibration.
-RF Device Measurement: S parameters for Devices transmission lines, coupler, filters, circulators, resonator, antenna etc. Measurement with Network Analyzer.
+RF equipment for Measurement: Spectrum Analyzer- Principle, Measurement procedure, Analyzer-Principle, Measurement procedure, Network Calibration.
+RF Measurement: S parameters for Devices - transmission lines, coupler, filters, circulators, resonator, antenna etc. Measurement with Network Analyzer.
 Antenna Measurement: Reflection coefficient, Return loss of different antennas, Measurement with Spectrum and Network Analyzer, Gain Measurement, Radiation pattern measurement in both Indoor and Anechoic chamber, Test ranges.
 RF Board Measurement: Filter, coupler measurement, Amplifier testing, gain, phase noise and Noise margin measurement, Power measurement.
 EMF Measurement: Some International Precautionary Exposure Guidelines, EMF Measurement System, RF Exposure Measurements & Testing, Mobile phone SAR Measurements.
 EMI/EMC Measurement: Sources of EMI, conducted and radiated EMI, transient EMI, EMI- EMC definitions and units of parameters.
 EMI Coupling Principles: conducted, radiated and transient coupling, common impedance ground coupling, Common mode and differential mode coupling, near field cable to cable coupling, power main and power supply coupling.
 EMI Units of specifications, Civilian standards & Military standards.
 Limits